 These conditions should be read in conjunction with the conditions of sale appearing on each event ticket or membership card and the Stadium’s COVID Safe page – refer link.

-PLEASE NOTE THAT CONDITIONS OF ENTRY MAY VARY BETWEEN EVENTS, SUBJECT TO THE EVENT ORGANISER.
+PLEASE NOTE THAT CONDITIONS OF ENTRY MAY VARY BETWEEN EVENTS.
 REFER TO THE STADIUM’S EVENT PAGES FOR FURTHER INFORMATION.